intel/tcf/doc/09-api-http.rst

 - *file_path*: name of the file to read from the storage area

+- *offset*: (integer; default 0) offset into the file to which to read from.
+If negative, offset from the end.

 **Returns:**

 - On success, 200 HTTP code and the file contents on the response